 - Deduce the date.
 Meat must have a “Sell by” or “Use by” date that states how long the meat is likely to remain safe to eat.
 But producers are not required to tell consumers when the meat was packed.
 Processors who use MAP avoid listing the packing date, as it would spoil the illusion of freshness.
 Look for meat that tells you exactly when the meat was packaged for sale.

 - Buy beef and not water.
 It’s easy to avoid injected beef.
 The large print usually boasts “Extra Tender and Moist” or “Marinated for Flavour.”
 But the fine print of the label reveals injections of up to 30 percent of a mysterious water-and-chemical concoction.

-Wickedfood Cooking School is one of the few cooking schools in the country aimed at the corporate, general public and hobby cook, dedicated to once-off classes and short courses, that is run on a professional basis, open 7 days a week.
+Wickedfood Earth Country Cooking School is one of the few cooking schools in the country aimed at the corporate, general public and hobby cook, dedicated to once-off classes and food related events, that is run on a professional basis, open 7 days a week.
 Since inception the school has been developed as a training facility that caters to the needs of all members of the community.
 Courses and classes have been designed to appeal to a cross-section of students, from domestics, housekeepers, newly-weds and kids, to experienced cooks and even chefs who want to improve and update their culinary skills.
 A wide variety of classes and courses are on offer, from basic to advanced kitchen skills, to pasta making, easy entertaining and ethnic cooking from around the world.